andy-byers/paw/README.md

 ### Functions
 Functions are first-class in paw, which means they are treated like any other paw value.
-Functions can be stored in variables, or passed as parameters to compose higher-order functions.
+They can be stored in variables, or passed as parameters to higher-order functions.
 ```
 fn fib(n: int) -> int {
     if n < 2 {